griffithsh/squads/GOALS.md

-# Goals fof the squads project
+# Goals of the squads project

 ## TODO

 - [x] Add a HUD to prove the viability of faiface/pixel a little further
 - [x] Add pathfinding so that Actors can navigate the game-board
+- [x] Replace faiface/pixel with ebiten
 - [ ] Command Queue for Actors
 - [ ] Animations